MarteXcoin-documentation/Learning-MarteXcoin-from-the-Command-Line/README.md

 Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Blockchain Commons, LLC, and are licensed under  [CC-BY](./LICENSE-CC-BY-4.0.md).

-## Financial Support

-*Learning MarteXcoin from the Command Line* is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
-We are proudly a "not-for-profit" social benefit corporation committed to open source & open development.
-Our work is funded entirely by donations and collaborative partnerships with people like you.
-Every contribution will be spent on building open tools, technologies, and techniques that sustain and advance blockchain and internet security infrastructure and promote an open web.

-To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
-You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ## Contributing